Hierarchical Path: Seven Years War (Main Page) >> Armies >> Hanoverian Army >> Hauß Infantry

 Colonel Colour: white field bearing the arms of Hanover (common to all Hanoverian infantry regiments except 10-B).

 Regimental Colour: pale straw field; centre device consisting of a red pyramid with blue serpent, surmounted by a white scroll carrying the motto PER ARDUA VIRTUS; corner devices consisting of bursting grenades.
-Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and the interpretation of Hannoverdidi (right).
+Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and our own interpretation (right).

 Biles, Bill: The Hanoverian Army in the 18th Century, Seven Years War Association Journal Vol. VI No. 3

 Gmundener Prachtwerk, circa 1761

 Knötel, H. der Jung, and Hans M. Brauer: Uniformbogen Nr.
 45, Berlin

 Pengel, R., and G. R. Hurt: German States in the Seven Years War 1740 to 1762, Imperial Press

 Rogge, Christian: The French & Allied Armies in Germany during the Seven Years War, Frankfurt, 2006